 According to research, empathy is the most important leadership skill.
 As recently discussed in Forbes, it is the single greatest predictor of workplace success.
 This means that empathy is a good business strategy, beyond just being a part of our Christian calling to bear one another’s burdens.
+It is a key trait for pastors, executive leadership, and senior leadership.
 Whether or not someone feels heard and valued in their workplace is a huge indicator of how they will succeed, boosting all of the outcomes listed above, and making them more content in both their personal and professional lives.

 In discussing the use of empathy in the workplace with Vanderbloemen’s leadership team, here are three critical aspects that stand out:

 Empathy is an overflow of a healthy leader,

 Empathy enables creativity to drive your mission, and

 Empathy is key in allowing people to heal from personal hurt